fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2024-09-16】[aws\-amplify / amplify\-ui](https://github.com/aws-amplify/amplify-ui) - Amplify UI is a collection of accessible, themeable, performant React (and more!) components that can connect directly to the cloud
+* 【2024-09-16】[edmundhung / conform](https://github.com/edmundhung/conform) - A type\-safe form validation library utilizing web fundamentals to progressively enhance HTML Forms with full support for server frameworks like Remix and Next js
+* 【2024-09-16】[pyoncord / Bunny](https://github.com/pyoncord/Bunny) - A client mod for Discord mobile, fork of Vendetta
 * 【2024-09-15】[triggerdotdev / jsonhero\-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open\-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed  🚀  Built with 💜 by the Trigger dev team
 * 【2024-09-15】[glideapps / quicktype](https://github.com/glideapps/quicktype) - Generate types and converters from JSON, Schema, and GraphQL
 * 【2024-09-13】[video\-dev / hls js](https://github.com/video-dev/hls.js) - HLS js is a JavaScript library that plays HLS in browsers with support for MSE